raspiblitz/raspiblitz/FAQ.md

 ## How can I avoid using a prepared blockchain and validate myself?

-The torrent and FTP download use a prepared blockchain to kick start the RaspiBlitz.
+The torrent download use a prepared blockchain to kick start the RaspiBlitz.
 If you want to selft validate you could do this on another more powerful computer and then transfere your own validated blockchain over to the RaspiBlitz.
 Check the options `Copying from another Computer` & `Cloning from a 2nd HDD` described in the [README](README.md) for more details.

 ## I have the full blockchain on another computer.
 How do I copy it to the RaspiBlitz?

 Copying a already synced blockchain from another computer (for example your Laptop) can be a quick way to get the RaspiBlitz started or replacing a corrupted blockchain with a fresh one.
-Also that way you synced and verified the blockchain yourself and not trusting the RaspiBlitz FTP/Torrent downloads (dont trust, verify).
+Also that way you synced and verified the blockchain yourself and not trusting the RaspiBlitz Torrent downloads (dont trust, verify).

 One requirement is that the blockchain is from another bitcoin-core client with version greater or equal to 0.17.1 with transaction index switched on (`txindex=1` in the `bitcoin.conf`).